OpenSooq/yii2-firebase-notification/README.md

 $service->send($tokens,$message);
 ```
-you can clone the android build [here](https://github.com/Amr-alshroof/Fcm-Android),
+You can clone the android build [here](https://github.com/Amr-alshroof/Fcm-Android),
 and use it to test your code.